vishvananda/wormhole/README.md

     sudo ./wormholed

-The wormhole cli communicates with the deamon over port 9999.
+The wormhole cli communicates with the daemon over port 9999.
 To verify it is working:

     ./wormhole ping